freezer2046/walmart-cart/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+Download the code and use:
+npm install
+to install the necessary package, then use: npm start to run the project on server side.

+All code is appropriate comment with interpretation.

+function:

+i.(toggle) click the expander:'See item Details' to open and close the details of orders. ii.(toggle) click the expander:'Hide promo code' to open and close the promo-code-enter part. iii.promo code area: By enter 'DISCOUNT' coupon in the input box and click the 'Apply' button, the price will automaticaly receive 10% decrease. iv.
+The main container is build with responsive design, easily change the browser width and height would see the difference.

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).